MicrosoftDocs/azure-video-indexer/azure-video-indexer/network-security.md

 Use [Network Security Groups with Service Tags](/azure/virtual-network/service-tags-overview) to limit access to your resources on a network level.
 A service tag represents a group of IP address prefixes from a given Azure service, in this case Azure AI Video Indexer.
 Microsoft manages the address prefixes grouped by the service tag and automatically updates the service tag as addresses change in our backend, minimizing the complexity of frequent updates to network security rules by the customer.

 > [!NOTE]
 > The NSG service tags feature is not available for trial and classic accounts.
-To update to an ARM account, see [Connect a classic account to ARM](connect-classic-account-to-arm.md) or [Import content from a trial account](import-content-from-trial.md).
+To update to an ARM account, see the [migration guide](azure-video-indexer-ams-retirement-guide.md) or [Import content from a trial account](import-content-from-trial.md).

 ## Get started with service tags